zowe/zowe-explorer-vscode/README.md

 <br /><br />

 ### Show Data Set Attributes

+You can see the different attributes of a data set such as the migration state

 1. Right Click the Data Set member that you want to find out about more.
 2. Click the **Show Data Set attributes** button.